-Land Economics
+BLDG4391 Land Economics

-Staff Contact: Mr G Beckett CP10 S8 HPW3
+Staff Contact: Mr G Beckett CP10 S8 HPW3 Prerequisite: BLDG4314 Note/s: Elective.

 Ability to apply relevant valuation techniques to a broad range of common land use types; acquisition of knowledge of efficient property management techniques; identification of a range of unusual property types which require specialised valuation skills and knowledge and the means of developing such skills and knowledge; knowledge to develop novel valuation techniques for application to specific property types; ability to determine the highest and best use for nominated property types; the application of inspection techniques for broad property types; competency in the use of property valuation and inspection aids; familiarity with resource materials and information sources required to undertake specific types of valuation.